 Balancing asanas develop the cerebellum, the brain center that controls how the body works in motion.
-These asana induce physical balance, stilling unconscious movement.
+These asana improve physical balance, and still unconscious movement.
 As the moving body attains balance, it can rely on forces such as gravity to support and propel it, conserving its own energy and achieving grace and fluidity of movement.